GatorStart and E-Verify

 - Contact Us

 All federal contractors, including higher education institutions who receive federal contracts that include the E-Verify clause, are required to verify all new hires and existing employees on federal contracts via E-Verify.
-E-Verify checks the information provided on an employee’s I-9 form against records contained in DHS and Social Security Administration (SSA) databases.
+E-Verify checks the information provided on an employee’s I-9 form against records contained in Department of Homeland Security (DHS) and Social Security Administration (SSA) databases.

 - A UF employee is typically only verified once via E-Verify even if moving employment positions from one UF department to another.
 If there is a break in service of one day or more, then the employee will need to be verified before starting in the new position.
 Active UF employees who are receiving additional payments do not need to be verified.